paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 <img src="img/frame0483_map.png" width="800" />
 </center>

-This puts the aircraft about 1041 ±49m from the threshold of runway 22.
+This puts the aircraft about 1041 ±49m from the edge of runway 22.

-Whilst this technique is useful it requires identifiable ground features and few exist after the aircraft crosses the threshold, and none 330m beyond the threshold.
+This technique is useful but it requires identifiable ground features and few exist after the aircraft crosses the threshold, and none once 330m beyond the threshold.

 Fortunately another technique exists due to the particular construction of this runway which is typical of Siberian airports.
-Even better, the two (independent) techniques overlap for about four seconds of video time so they can be cross checked.
+Even better, the two (independent) techniques overlap for about four seconds so they can be cross checked.

 # Counting Slabs

 The runway at Nizhneangarsk is made of concrete slabs that are ubiquitous in Siberia for roads and airfields.
-This gives the runway a particular pattern where dark vegetation has grown up at the edges which contrasts with the pale concrete of the slab.
+This gives the runway a particular pattern where vegetation or water staining at. the slab edges contrasts with the pale concrete of the slab.
 These edges can be clearly seen, and mesured, on the video and high-resolution aerial imagery.
 The size of these slabs can then be used to calculate the speed of aircraft as it passes over the boundaries.

 ## Standard Slabs

-Standardised slabs used for roads and runways in Siberia measure 6m x 1.8m x 0.2m (likely thicker on runways) [the numbers from the author's engineering file].
+Standardised slabs used for roads and runways in Siberia measure 6m x 1.8m x 0.2m (the numbers from the author's engineering file but likely thicker on runways).
 For confirmation here is an enhanced aerial image where the south side of the runway has been annotated, rather crudely, with yellow lines at the edge of each slab (the slabs are laid with their long side in the runway direction).

-Careful measurement of the imagery confirms these 10 slabs are 98 pixels long which, at 0.617 m/pixel for the image, gives a slab length of 6.05m.
+Careful measurement of this imagery shows that these 10 slabs are 98 pixels long which, at 0.617 m/pixel for this image, gives a slab length of 6.05m.
 The value of 6m is used hereon.

 <center>